tomomano/aws-cdk-dojo/api-cors-lambda-crud-dynamodb/tutorial/README.md

 app.synth()
 ```

+This will be the entry point of your CDK app.
+As you can see, we are adding `ApiLambdaCrudDynamoDBStack` to our app.

 Below, we will create `ApiLambdaCrudDynamoDBExample` stack!

 ### Create api_stack.py
-Create a new python file named `api_stack.py` and open it.
+Create a new python file named `api_stack.py` and open it with your editor.

 First, import cdk libraries that will be used in this stack:
 ```python